davidmalcolm/texi2rst/output/hardware-models-and-configurations.rst

   Generate code for the specified architecture.
-The choices for ``architecture-type`` are v3, v8 and v10 for respectively ETRAX 4, ETRAX 100, and ETRAX 100 LX.
+The choices for ``architecture-type`` are v3, v8 and v10 for respectively ETRAX4, ETRAX100, and ETRAX100LX.
   Default is v0 except for cris-axis-linux-gnu, where the default is v10.